 Hearing Australia (Formally Australian Hearing) is the only government-run hearing clinic in Australia.
-They were recently put up for sale, so their tactics became much more commercial of late in order to drive sales, which would make the sale more lucrative.
-The sale fell through however, but as they are a large ship that turns slowly, some of their aggressive tactics may remain.
+They were recently put up for sale, so I feel tht their tactics became much more commercial of late in order to drive sales, which would make the sale more lucrative.
+The sale fell through, but as they are a large ship that turns slowly, some of their aggressive tactics may remain.

-Hearing Australia currently has a supply contract with Signia Hearing aids, so you are most likely to be offered this brand above all others.
+Hearing Australia currently has a supply contract with GN Resound, which is for private-label hearing aids., which I have some serious questions about.
 They do have access to other brands, but this apparently requires a complicated approval process.

-Hearing Australia predominantly services clients under the Hearing Services program or NDIS.
+Hearing Australia predominantly services clients under the Hearing Services program and NDIS.
 Their audiologists are often fresh out of university, but there are quite a few long-serving clinicians, who enjoy the benefits of a government job.
 When I worked there, they had great clinical training in place, particularly for newcomers to the industry.
-As with any other clinic, you might find a few diamonds in the rough here, if you can tolerate the potential bureaucracy associated with a government run organisation, mixed with a newly acquired sales drive.
-Hearing Australia has excellent processes in place though and have much to offer the right patient.
+Hearing Australia has excellent processes in place though and has much to offer the right patient.